Our Radio Network Work

 This set up shows a 900 Mhz UHF STL

-Multiple networks like these exist by the hundreds across the country and even more around the world
+Multiple networks like these exist by

 From the local community radio network, a Barix Exstreamer 100 or computer

-is used to convert the streams to an analog signal to be fed into the local mixing
+is used to convert the streams into a analog signal to be fed into the local mixing console for the over the air broadcast network as shown below.

-From the local studio, the signal is distributed via local UHF studio to transmitter link or private 5.8 Ghz Wi-Fi links which in turn feed the local AM & FM transmitters that send the program to your radio.
+transmitter link or private 5.8 Ghz Wi-Fi links which in turn feeds the local

-From the master servers, the streams arrive at the local community radio network.
+the streams arrive at the local

 Exstreamers feed